The health and safety of the children attending our setting, our staff,

 Infection controls – resources

-- Resources will be allocated per ‘bubble’, swapped over and cleaned in between use as much as possible and thoroughly cleaned at the end of each
+- Resources will be swapped over and cleaned in between use as much as possible and thoroughly cleaned at the end of each

 - Outdoor resources such as the slide, mud kitchen, bikes etc. will be wiped down between each

 will be frequently wiped throughout the day and cleaned again at the beginning and end of each day.

 Infection controls – cleaning

 - Staff will conduct rigorous and thorough cleaning before children arrive at preschool, throughout the day and at the

 end of the day.
 This will include high contact areas such as door handles in addition to resources.

 - Items that are brought from home will need to be clearly labelled and minimised.
 Toys and comforters are not

 permitted to be brought into preschool unless by specific arrangement with the manager.
 Parents are asked to ensure that children are not bringing small toys in pockets etc. into preschool.
 Scooters

 etc., from home, will not be permitted on the premises or in the garden area.

 - Preschool wellington boots, coats etc. will not be used to minimise the risk of unconscious sharing between children.